ZachIndigo/DmxPy/README.md

     dmx = DmxPy('serial port')
 where 'serial port' is where your device is located, .e.g, /dev/ttyUSB1 or COM3

+If None, attempt to identify port based on grep expression: hwid, serial number, etc

 To set a channel's value